 If you've ever played a sport or you’re the parent of an athlete, you might be familiar with what an athletic trainer is and what services an athletic trainer provides.
 Athletic trainers are often first responders to injuries that happen on the field or court during practice or competition.

-Athletic trainers, who are highly educated and nationally certified, specialize in the prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of acute and chronic sports-related injuries and medical conditions.
+Athletic trainers, who are highly educated and nationally certified, specialize in the prevention, emergency care, evaluation, therapeutic intervention and rehabilitation of acute and chronic sports-related injuries and medical conditions.
 They also offer pre-season and in-season conditioning and nutritional counseling to players, parents and coaches.
-They are trained to care for athletes with simple and serious sports injuries and illnesses, as well as to manage conditions like heat illness, cardiac events, and brain and spinal cord injuries that can be life-threatening if not managed properly.
-Athletic trainers also play an important part in helping recognize, assess and manage concussions in children and teens, which occur upward of 3.8 million times a year.
+They are trained to care for athletes with simple and serious sports injuries and illnesses, as well as equipped to care for conditions like heat illness, cardiac events, and brain and spinal cord injuries that can be life-threatening if not managed properly.
+Athletic trainers also play an important part in helping recognize and assess concussions in children and teens, which occur upward of 3.8 million times a year.
 In addition, they help counsel coaches, parents and athletes about concussion prevention and management, and are there to support return-to-play and practice decisions.

 A certified athletic trainer (ATC) provides a link between your child’s athletic program and the medical community by applying injury prevention measures and management, as well as delivering emergency care on and off the field or court.